-The theatre is located about 500 yards up the hill from the base of Ray’s Lift.
-Guests are welcome to either walk or ride our tractor-pull ride up the hill to the amphitheatre.
-Sundance representatives will be present to direct guests to the amphitheatre.
+The theatre is located about 500 yards up the hill from the base of Outlaw Express.
+Guests are welcome to either walk or ride our tractor-pulled ride up the hill to the Amphitheatre.
+Sundance representatives will be present to direct guests to the Amphitheatre.
 For all guests who park in the upper parking lot, a shuttle ride will be available from the parking lot to the base.

 How early should we arrive for the show?

 Plan on arriving at Sundance 30-45 minutes prior to the time you would like to arrive at the theatre.
 The doors open for each show at 7:00 p.m. with the performance beginning at 8:00 p.m.
-All lawn seating is first come, first served so we recommend guests arriving as early as possible.
-Since bench seating is assigned we recommended that guests arrive no later than 7:45 p.m. to the theatre so as to not disturb others once the performance begins.
+All lawn seating is first come, first served.
+Guests may begin to line up at 6 p.m.
+Bench seating is reserved.
+Guests should plan to arrive at their seat no later than 7:45 p.m.

 Am I allowed to wait in line for the show to start?

 Yes.
 Guests may begin to make their way to the Amphitheatre at 6:00 p.m.

 The performance starts at 8:00 p.m. and will last approximately 2 hours, concluding at about 10:00 p.m.

 Following the performance, how do we return to our car?

 Guests will be able to walk or ride the tractor from the Amphitheatre to the base.
 For all guests who park in the upper parking lot, a shuttle ride will be available from the base to the parking lot.

 Box Office Hours: